Skip to main content

 1.

-Kevin S R, Andrew J W. Improving survival outcomes in lung transplant recipients through early detection of bronchiolitis obliterans: Daily home spirometry versus standard pulmonary function testing.
+Robson KS, West AJ.
+Improving survival outcomes in lung transplant recipients through early detection of bronchiolitis obliterans: Daily home spirometry versus standard pulmonary function testing.
 Canadian Journal of Respiratory Therapy.
 2014;50(1):17-22.

 Save article as...▾